oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 verification, the `iss` claim in the payload MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata)) of the JWT VC or SD-JWT VC Issuer.
-A Verifier MAY use alternative methods to obtain the public key to verify the signatureof the JWT VC or SD-JWT VC.
+A Verifier MAY use alternative methods to obtain the public key to verify the signature of the JWT VC or SD-JWT VC.
  1. OPTIONAL.
 If `status` is present in the verified payload, the status SHOULD be checked.
 It depends on the Verifier policy to reject or accept a presentation based on the status of the Verifiable Credential.